 Our Navigator feature includes 5 integrated components, all in a single cohesive and intuitive view:

 Navigator organizes you!
 The Activity Stream displays on the right-hand side of the Navigator, and consists of opportunities, activities and tasks in date order, beginning with those closest to the present.
 To gain more detail, you can simply click on any item to drill down for full information on whatever it may be—the meeting that requires your attendance, the call you need to make, the task that needs doing, or the opportunity for which a current sales stage needs to be completed.
 Salespeople will often have reminders in different places and applications for all of these different items.
 Navigator brings them to you all in one convenient, visual location.

 Navigator focuses you!
-Combining our Dynamic Target feature with a Target Trend graph, the user can see progress toward a sales goal—through three different metrics, over a specified time period.
+Combining our Dynamic Target feature with a Target Trend graph, the user can see progress toward a sales goal—through three different metricsMetrics Metrics are quantities that are measured and used to:, over a specified time period.
 The user always knows where they stand with regard to the target, and what they need to do to meet or exceed it.

 Navigator reminds you!
 Within the Notifications section are 3 different boxes: “Tasks” which displays the number of overdue tasks; “Missed Close Date” which displays to you the number of opportunities with missed close dates, “Velocity Issues” which inform you of how many opportunities are past due in getting moved to the next sales stage, and “Largest Open Opportunity.”
 Click on any of these to instantly drill down to specifics.